-B1: Diet as intervention in autoimmune pre-disease
+B1: Diet as an intervention in autoimmune pre-disease

 Background.
 The increased prevalence of autoimmune diseases has been paralleled by dramatic changes in diet.
 The causal relationship between diet and autoimmune disease is supported by the clinical improvement in rheumatoid arthritis by dietary restriction (Lancet.
 338:899).
 The molecular basis of the beneficial effects of diet has so far remained rather elusive.
 In project- related, preliminary work that was conducted within the framework of the RTG1743, we demonstrated that diet overrides genetic lupus susceptibility: Mice on dietary restriction did not develop lupus, whereas almost all mice on Western diet died thereof.
 We linked this to diet-induced changes in the gut microbiota and RNA expression in immune cells.
 Specifically, we showed that (i) diet-induced changes in the intestinal micro-/mycobiome precede disease onset, and (ii) expression of certain disease-associated genes, i.e., Tnxb, are controlled by diet (Nat Commun.
 10:4097).